martinezelx/inditex-backend-challenge/README.md

-# BCNGroup backend challengue for inditex
+# BCNGroup backend challenge for Inditex

 ## Description
-- This project is a backend challenge for inditex.
+- This project is a backend challenge for Inditex.
 It is a REST API that allows to manage a list of products and their prices.
 - The instructions and rules of the challenge can be found in the following [link](./readme-resources/docs/code_challenge_bcngroup_inditex.pdf).

 ## Tech Stack
 - IDE: IntelliJ IDEA Community Edition (2023.3)
 - Java: 21.0.1 OpenJDK
 - Spring Boot: 3.2.2
+    - Spring Starter Web
     - Spring Data
+    - Spring Boot Validation
+    - Spring Boot Test
+    - Spring Actuator
     - Spring DevTools
-    - Spring Web
-    - Spring Actuator
-    - Spring Validation
 - Lombok: 1.18.30
 - SpringDoc OpenApi: 2.3.0
 - H2 Database